codesandbox/sandpack/website/docs/docs/community.md

 ### Areas

-We break our roadmap into 3 key areas: Community, DevX, and Usability.
+We break our roadmap into 3 key areas: **Community, DevX, and Usability**.

 #### Community